 What to do if you see a fox cub

-In most cases it's best to leave them alone, but in sometimes it may be necessary to intervene.
+In most cases, it's best to leave them alone, but sometimes it may be necessary to intervene.
 Only touch the fox cub if necessary and, if you need to, do so as little as possible to keep them wild.

 If the cub is in immediate danger or the eyes are closed, move it to a sheltered spot nearby and, if you like, provide some dog food and water.
 Check back after 24 hours, by this time the cub will usually have been collected by its parents.